Alexander-Barriga/Spanish_Lang_app/backend/scripts/README.md

 # Tutor Greetings Generation Script

-This script generates and uploads pre-recorded greeting audio files for all three Spanish tutors (Malena, Ana María, and Marcela) to save on ElevenLabs API costs.
+This script generates and uploads pre-recorded greeting audio files for all three Spanish tutors (Florencia, Ana María, and Marcela) to save on ElevenLabs API costs.

 ## Overview